cosmic-lab-inc/epoch/README.md

 1. `spacetime/client/src/lib.rs` is a library that has callbacks that the user (you) can execute.
 See `SPACETIME.md` for commands to talk to the database and send `Hello, world!` messages.
-You need to create some reducer/callback that does the same thing (sending a message) but it's the `SpacetimeAccount` rather than the `Message` as it is right now.
+You need to create some reducer/callback that does the same thing (sending a message) but it's the `Account` rather than the `Message` as it is right now.
-Then `epoch` can import that callback function and send every `SpacetimeAccount` to it.
+Then `epoch` can import that callback function and send every `Account` to it.

-2. Once the `SpacetimeAccount` is in a callback that `spacetime-client` can use, you need to write the function in `spacetime/client/src/main.rs` that uploads to the database in the `SpacetimeAccount` table.
+2. Once the `Account` is in a callback that `spacetime-client` can use, you need to write the function in `spacetime/client/src/main.rs` that uploads to the database in the `Account` table.

 3. Write some function that can be called the same way you can send the `Hello, world!` message in the `SPACETIME.md` command guide.
-This function should fetch a `SpacetimeAccount` from the table by identity/key (account pubkey).
+This function should fetch a `Account` from the table by identity/key (account pubkey).